-IMST Distributors, LLC (the "Distributor") is the Trust's principal underwriter and acts as the Trust's distributor in connection with the offering of Fund shares.
+IMST Distributors, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (d/b/a ACA Group) (the "Distributor"), is the Trust's principal underwriter and acts as the Trust's distributor in connection with the offering of Fund shares.
 The Distributor may enter into agreements with banks, broker-dealers, or other financial intermediaries through which investors may purchase or redeem shares.
 The Distributor is not affiliated with the Trust, the Advisor, or any other service provider for the Funds.